 Dermatology in Columbia, Irmo, Camden and Lexington

-The skin is a much more amazing organ than originally thought, full of layers – both literal and metaphorical.
-From keeping our body protected to helping us keep our cool to aiding in our understanding of the outside world, our skin is a complex work of art.
+The anatomy of our skin is much more amazing than originally thought, full of layers – both literal and metaphorical.
+From keeping our body protected to helping us keep our cool to aid in our understanding of the outside world, our skin is a complex work of art.
 So, it is an organ that needs to be protected and cared for, and any problems, conditions or disorders should be treated right away.
 Take care of your skin, and it will take care of you!

 If you have a skin issue that you need to address, contact us today.